AutoGAN-based Dimension Reduction for Privacy Preservation

 \subsection{Problem statement}

 We introduce the problem through the practical scenario mentioned in Section \ref{sec:introduction}.
-Staff members in a company request access to its data resources, such as websites and data servers with different privileges through a face recognition access control system.
-The system collects each member's facial features and sends them to a central server to determine his/her access eligibility.
-We consider that the system has three levels of privilege (i.e., single-level, four-level, eight-level) corresponding to three member groups.
-We assume the authentication server is semi-honest (it obeys the work procedure but might be used to infer personal information).
-An adversary in the authentication center can reconstruct the face features to achieve plain-text face images and determine members' identity.
+Figure \ref{fig:attackmodel} briefly describes the entire system in which staff members (clients) in a company request access to company resources, such as websites and data servers through a face recognition access control system.
+For example, if member n requests to access web server 2, the local device first takes a facial photo of the member by an attached camera, locally transforms it into lower dimension data, and sends to an authentication center.
+The authentication server then obtains the low dimensional data and determines member access eligibility by using a classifier without clear face images of the requesting member.
+We consider that the system has three levels of privileges (i.e., single level, four-level, eight-level) corresponding to three groups of members.
+We assume the authentication server is semi-honest (it obeys work procedure but might be used to infer personal information).
+If the server is compromised, an adversary in the authentication center can reconstruct the face features to achieve plain-text face images and determine members' identity.

-\subsection{Threat model}
+\subsection{Threat Model}

-In the above scenario, we consider that a very strong adversary who has access to the model and training dataset attempts to reconstruct the original face images for inferring a specific member's identity.
+In the above scenario, we consider that a strong adversary who has access to the model and training dataset attempts to reconstruct the original face images for inferring a specific member's identity.
 Our attack model can be represented in Figure \ref{fig:attackmodel}.
-The adversary utilizes training data and facial features to identify a member identity by reconstructing the original face using Auto-encoder nets.
-Rather than using fully connected neural network, we implement Auto-encoder on convolutional neural network to create an effective model for image dataset.
+The adversary utilizes training data and facial features to identify a member identity by reconstructing the original face images using a reconstructor in an auto-encoder.
+Rather than using fully connected neural network, we implement the auto-encoder by convolutional neural network which more effective for image datasets.
 Our goal is to design a data dimension reduction method for reducing data dimension and resisting full reconstruction of original data.

-\section{$\epsilon$-Dimension Reduction Privacy ($\epsilon$-DR Privacy)}
+\subsection{$\epsilon$-Dimension Reduction Privacy ($\epsilon$-DR Privacy)}